mizutanilab/RecView/README.md

 A test dataset in TIFF format is available from the binary folder.

 <UL>
+  <LI>Build-190530.
+A checkbox for enabling/disabling the CUDA stream pipelining was implemented in the Tomography-Computing config dialog.
+The default is disabled.
+This is because our legacy Quadro K4200 card causes driver errors when used with the stream.
   <LI>Build-190118.
 CUDA routines were revised by using the 'stream' pipelining to parallelize the calculation.
 Performances are:
     <UL>
     <LI>Tau (Quadro K5000, 1536 cores, 706 MHz) = 0.130 nsec (0.98 sec for a 2048x2048 slice from 1800 projections)